pomponchik/cantok/docs/docs/what_are_tokens/waiting.md

 # cantok.errors.TimeoutCancellationError: The timeout of 5 seconds has expired.
 ```

-This method also has an async version.
-To make the wait asynchronous, simply add the `is_async=True` parameter.
-After that, you can use this method in expressions using the `await` statement:
+If you add the `await` keyword before calling `wait()`, the method will be automatically used in non-blocking mode:

 ```python
 import asyncio